rory81/growing_funds/README.md

 1. Login to Heroku and go to the app
 2. select the Settings button from the navigation
 3. Go to the section 'Config Vars' and click the Add-button
-    a. set the Key to 'IP'.
-Set the value of IP to 0.0.0.0
+    a. set the Key to 'DATABASE_URL'.
+Set the value of the postgress address provided by Heroku
+    b. set the Key to 'DISABLE_COLLECTSTATIC' if you do not want Heroku to run collectstatic on your behalf.
+    c. set the Key to 'EMAIL_HOST_PASS'.
+Set the value provided by the email host, in this case gmail.
-    b. set the Key to 'PORT'.
-Set the value of PORT to 5000
+    d. set the Key to 'EMAIL_HOST_USER'.
+Set the value provided by the email host, in this case an email address from gmail.
-    c. set the Key to 'MONGO_URI'.
-Set the value to mongodb+srv://rory81:<password>@myfirstcluster-nn45a.mongodb.net/<name_database>?retryWrites=true&w=majority
+    e. set the Key to 'SECRET_KEY'.
+Set the value to provide cryptographic signing.
+This key kan be regenerated on https://miniwebtool.com/django-secret-key-generator/
+    f. set the Key to 'STRIPE_SECRET_KEY'.
+API key provided by Stripe Your account’s secret API key can perform any API request to Stripe without restriction.
+    g. set the Key to 'STRIPE_PUBLIC_KEY'.
+API key provided by Stripe are meant solely to identify your account with StripePublishable keys only have the power to create tokens.

 Now that it is all setup click the button 'Open app' and the app is deployed.
-If a "404 Not Found" appears it is probably due to a missing @app.route('/').
-After @app.route('/') come the routes needed to make this website work.
+If a "404 Not Found" appears it is probably due to a missing url in a urls.py.
+After ('<app_name>/') come the routes needed to make this website work for the purposes specified in the views and named in the urls.py.

 ## Run Locally
 To run locally, this repository can be cloned directly into the editor of your choice by pasting git clone  into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.